 - Men with a high risk of Prostate Cancer can take 5- alpha-reductase inhibitors after consulting with their doctors.

 Prostate Cancer Treatment

-Deciding the treatment for prostate cancer can be a complicated process since some cancers grow very slow that treatment may not be necessary, while some others can grow fast and become life-threatening.
+Treatment for Prostate Cancer can be a complicated process since some cancers grow very slow that treatment may not be necessary, while some others can grow fast and become life-threatening.
 The treatment will depend on factors such as the stage and grade of your cancer, risk category, age, health and your personal preferences concerning the treatment.

-Prostate cancer has a five-year survival rate of more than 99 per cent, which shows that it is mostly curable with early diagnosis.
-But this report is not to take prostate cancer lightly as ignoring the cancer can lead to it metastasising and spreading to different areas of the body, making it life-threatening.
-Therefore it is important that people are aware of the symptoms and diagnose it properly before it is too late.
-We should not forget the fact that nearly 88 men die in the US daily due to prostate cancer.
-These numbers throw light on the necessity of public awareness of the disease, for which cancer organisations all around the world are observing September as the Prostate Cancer Awareness Month.
+Prostate cancer has a five-year survival rate of more than 99 percent, which shows that it is mostly curable with early diagnosis.
+But this report is not to take Prostate Cancer lightly as ignoring cancer can lead to it metastasizing and spreading to different areas of the body.
+This situation can be dangerous. it is very to recognize symptoms early and diagnose it properly before it is too late.
+Nearly 88 men die in the US daily due to Prostate Cancer.
+These numbers throw light on the necessity of public awareness of the disease, for which cancer organizations all around the world are observing September as the Prostate Cancer Awareness Month.